This is some text inside of a div block.

 🏋️♂️ Effort level: Medium to advanced

-6. Countdown clock ⏱️
+6. Craft a countdown clock ⏱️

 If your fundraiser has a time limit, feature a countdown clock to create urgency and motivate donors to act.
 Don’t forget to feature your fundraising goal so supporters can see what your nonprofit hopes to achieve.